 If you’re currently on a variable rate mortgage but want for more stable mortgage payments for a specified period, you may want to find a new fixed interest rate mortgage.

-3. Get a better interest rate on your mortgage
+3. Get a more competitive interest rate on your mortgage

 Some mortgages will offer a lower-interest introductory period.
 When that period comes to an end, it can often be worth switching your mortgage to gain a more favourable deal elsewhere.